Rufus For Real

 Instructions

-• Season the chicken thighs with the kosher salt, fresh ground pepper, granulated garlic, granulated onion, smoked paprika and the turmeric.
-Make sure the seasoning adheres to the chicken.
+• Season the chicken thighs with kosher salt, fresh ground pepper, granulated garlic, granulated onion, smoked paprika, and turmeric, making sure the seasoning coats both sides well.

-• In a pan on medium-high heat, sear the seasoned chicken, skin-side down, for about 4-5 minutes.
-Flip the chicken thighs and sear the other side for another 4-5 minutes.
-Remove the chicken and set aside.
+• In a large skillet over medium-high heat, sear the chicken skin-side down for 4–5 minutes until golden.
+Flip and cook the second side for another 4–5 minutes, then remove and set aside.

-• Turn the heat down to medium.
-If needed, add a little drizzle of avocado oil. and toss in the onion, garlic, and mushrooms.
-Sauté these for just a few minutes or until fragrant.
-They will finish cooking along with the chicken thighs.
+• Reduce the heat to medium.
+If needed, add a small drizzle of avocado oil, then add the onion, garlic, and mushrooms.
+Sauté for a few minutes until fragrant.

-• Pour in the very hot broth and deglaze the bottom of the pan.
-Scrape up all those little toasty bits on the bottom of the skillet.
+• Pour in the hot broth and scrape up all the browned bits from the bottom of the skillet.

-• Return the chicken to the skillet, nestling it into the broth and veggies.
-Cook, covered, on medium heat for 15 minutes or until the internal temperature of the chicken reaches 165° internal.
+• Return the chicken to the skillet, nestling it into the broth and vegetables.
+Cover and cook for about 15 minutes, or until the chicken reaches 165° internal temperature.

-• After 5 minutes, remove the lid, and fluff the couscous.
-Top with the grated parmesan, extra pepper, and flaky sea salt!
+• Remove the lid, fluff the couscous with a fork, then finish with grated parmesan, extra pepper, and flaky sea salt.

 Nutrition